Ritesh-9004/Green-Office-Tracker/README.md

 3. **Enter "flutter pub get" in Terminal**

 4. **Add emission factor JSON**
-      Ensure emission_factors.json is placed under the assets folder:
+     - Ensure emission_factors.json is placed under the assets folder:
-         _assets/emission_factors.json_
+        - _assets/emission_factors.json_

 6. **And update pubspec.yaml to include**:

-     flutter:
+    - flutter:
-        assets:
+       - assets:
           - android/assets/emission_factors.json

 7. **Run the App**

--To run on an emulator or a connected device, use:
+- To run on an emulator or a connected device, use:
-    -flutter run
+    - flutter run

--If you encounter issues, try cleaning and rebuilding:
+- If you encounter issues, try cleaning and rebuilding:
-  -flutter clean
+  - flutter clean
-  -flutter pub get
+  - flutter pub get
-  -flutter run
+  - flutter run

 ---
 🤝 **Contributing**